Dekai21/Multi_Agent_Intersection/README.md

 python config.py -x ../../Co-Simulation/Sumo/sumo_files/map/map_15m.xodr
 ```
-Now the intersection scenario should be already activated, as depicted in the following image.
-You can use the mouse and "W", "A", "S", "D" as arrow keys to change your view perspective.
+Now the intersection scenario should have already been activated, as depicted in the following image.
+You can use the mouse and "W", "A", "S", "D" as arrow keys to change your perspective view.
 ![image](images/carla_intersection.png)

 ### 3) Run the inference code